 Alfonso Soriano is on second, and Jeter playfully tells his teammate he’s going to catch him.
 He returns to the bag and bolts again, full speed, with the next pitch.

 Jeter has one thing in mind, and he says to first base coach Lee Mazzilli: “I’m going to score on a single.”

 Lo and behold, Giambi hits a bouncer up the middle.
 A hustling Jeter is just about rounding second by the time bat meets ball and he scores easily with a feet-first slide for a 6-4 lead.

 It’s a rare three-run single for Giambi, and New York goes on to a 7-4 victory.

 More than a decade later, Giambi is asked if he recalls the play.
 He does not.
 Neither does former catcher John Flaherty, the runner on third that day and now a Yankees broadcaster.

 Jeter remembers right away.

-"Yup — Giambi.
-CC was pitching," he said recently.
-"I remember that because he fouled off a couple pitches.
-I told the first base coach, I'm going to score on a single."
+“Yup — Giambi.
+CC was pitching,” he said last week.
+“I remember that because he fouled off a couple of pitches.
+I told the first base coach, I’m going to score on a single.”